akolinski/vue-semaphore-heroku/README.md

 // console.log('http://localhost:5000 server started.');
 ```

-IMPORTANT: What you probably noticed is that this will serve up a dist directory. dist is a predefined directory that Vue.js builds which is a compressed, minified version of your site.
-We’ll build this and then tell Heroku to run server.js so Heroku hosts up this dist directory:
+Now please run

 ```
 yarn run build
 ```

-You should see an output dist directory now.
+This will serve up a dist directory.
+The dist directory is the predefined directory that Vue.js builds which is a compressed, minified version of your site.
+We’ll build this and then tell Heroku to run server.js.
+Heroku hosts up this dist directory.

 Let’s test our server.js file by running it:

 ```
 node server.js
 ```

 Now go to <a href="http://localhost:5000" target="_blank">http://localhost:5000</a> and make sure your app loads.
 This is the actual site Heroku will serve up.
-Lastly, we’ll have to edit our start script in package.json to start our node server, as Heroku will automatically look for this script when looking for how to run a node.js app.
+Lastly, we’ll have to edit our start script in package.json to start our node server.
+Heroku will automatically look for this script when looking for how to run a node.js app.

 ```
 // package.json